Justintime50/github-dark-vscode-emacs-theme/README.md

 **MELPA (Recommended)**

 1. Run `M-x package-install github-dark-vscode-theme` to install the theme
-1. Run `M-x theme-load github-dark-vscode-theme` to enable the theme for this session
+1. Run `M-x enable-theme github-dark-vscode-theme` to enable the theme for this session

 To enable the theme globally, see the `Enabling Theme` section below.